 Each referral form must be completed by a non-relative who holds a position of responsibility or qualification, such as a Caseworker, Social Worker, Psychologist or Teacher.
 It is expected that this person knows the referred child well enough to comment on their suitability for an Edmund Rice Camps program.

 The purpose of you seeking and signing the referral form is to ensure, as far as practicable, that the safety of the referred child, as well as the other camp participants and the staff is not compromised by accepting a referred child who might demonstrate behaviour that is inappropriate and beyond the ordinary capacity of an Edmund Rice Camps program.

 All referral forms must have a completed, and signed, Conditions of Placement – Referrer, and Parent/Guardians Statement for a referred child to be considered for an Edmund Rice Camps program.

-Please consult this table to assess your client's eligibility.
+Please consult this table to assess the eligibility of your young person.

 Step 2: Sign up to our mailing list

-Once you have checked the eligibility of your client, you can register for our mailing list.
+Once you have checked the eligibility, you can register for our mailing list.
 We open referrals for individual programs via our mailing list.

 Step 3: Submit a referral form

 ERCSA requires a new referral form annually.
 Referral Forms are periodically released via our mailing list.